Guandan: Wild cards

-The two level cards in hearts are wild.
-During the round, they can be played as any card, except jokers, to form a combination with other cards.
-However, they only count as normal, non-wild cards when played as a single card.
-For example, when the level in the round is 7, the 7 of hearts can make a 4-bomb when combined with three 8s.
+The two Level Cards in hearts are wild.
+They can be played as any card (except Joker) to form a combination with other cards.
+However, when played as a single card they only count as normal level card.

+For example, when the level of the hand is 7, the 7 of hearts can make a bomb when combined with three 8s, but as a single card it ranks above an Ace and below a Joker.